christofergass02/software-design-lab/goals.md

 ## Goal Two

-create webpage for NYC's World Fairs
+create webpage for my personal use

-Benchmark: have created a webpage dedicated to the digitization of NYC's World Fairs at Flushing Meadow.
+Benchmark: have created a webpage dedicated to my undergrad/ professional work.

 ## Goal Three